Updated November 16, 2022

 How to Find Child Care in New Mexico that Works for You

 Finding child care can be as personal—and as daunting—as a big purchase like choosing a home or a car.
 Every family has unique hopes and wishes for child care, and has different practical needs, too.
-Do you need child care near your work?
-Are you even driving to work these days?
+Do you need a daycare near your work?
 Do you need early dropoff or late pickup?
+Do you keep calling child care centers, only to find they all have waiting lists?
 It’s a lot to consider, so where should you start?

 Child Care Assistance

 Rachel said she often tells families to start with Am I Eligible?, which is a brief online survey to help you see if you qualify for supports and services.
 This is an especially good idea now, because New Mexico has raised the income cap for child care assistance—and raised it a lot.
 That means even if you earned too much in the past, you should check again.
 Most families in New Mexico now qualify for the first time, and you can watch a quick video about the program here.
 And, New Mexico is not currently charging co-pays, meaning that in most cases your child care is completely free if you enroll in assistance.
 Once you know whether you qualify, you can use the Child Care Finder to either limit your search to programs that accept assistance, or search within your budget.

 Types of Child Care